bparanj/crystal/electronics/zettel/conductor.md

 PENDING

 Review the summary and revise.
+Every electronic component has some resistance.
+Is this correct?

 lets look the differences between various types of electrical conductors, from good conductors to insulators.